rsubtil/controller_icons/DOCS.md

 ![](screenshots/docs/settings.png)

+- **General**
 	- `Joypad Fallback`: To what default controller type fallback to if automatic controller type detection fails.
 	- `Joypad Deadzone`: Controller's deadzone for analogue inputs when detecting input device changes.
 	- `Allow Mouse Remap`: If set, consider mouse movement when detecting input device changes.
 	- `Mouse Min Movement`: Minimum "instantaneous" mouse speed in pixels to be considered for an input device change
+- **Custom Assets**
 	- `Custom Asset Dir`: Directory with custom controller icons to use.
 Refer to [Adding/removing controller icons](#addingremoving-controller-icons) for more instructions on how to do this.
 	- `Custom Mapper`: Custom generic path mapper script to use.
 Refer to [Changing controller mapper](#changing-controller-mapper) for more instructions on how to do this.
+- **Text Rendering**
+	- `Custom Label Settings`: Custom `LabelSettings` to use for text rendering on multi-icon prompts.
+Will be used by all icons by default, but can also be overridden on a per-icon basis.

 # Adding/removing controller icons